Old-Fashioned Dandelion, Grape, and Cherry Wine Recipes

 2 quarts cherries

-1 pint of whiskey
+1 pint whiskey

 2 cups sugar